The Grand Budapest Hotel: Nostalgia and fascism

 Nostalgia is a major theme in Anderson's repertoire.
 The Grand Budapest Hotel universe is envisioned with nostalgic yearning, where characters perpetuate the "illusion of a time where they don't belong", the consequence of not so much the recapture of a vanished era than a romanticizing of the past.
 One theory among critics suggests "profound" subtext of the science of human memory within the film's nonlinear narrative structure, whereas others saw The Grand Budapest Hotel as an introspection of Anderson's sensibilities both as a writer and as a director.

 The Grand Budapest Hotel does not directly refer to historical events; rather, oblique references contextualize the real-time history.
 The most deliberate of these references allude to Nazism.
 In perhaps the film's most dramatic display of corrupt power, the Zubrowkan military invasion of the Grand Budapest, and the fascist emblems of the hotel lobby's newly adorned tapestry, mirror scenes from Leni Riefenstahl's propaganda film Triumph of the Will (1935).
 Gustave's black-and-white stripes evoke the uniforms of the concentration camp prisoners, and his steadfast commitment to his job becomes an act of defiance that threatens to jeopardize his life.
 The Atlantics Norman L. Eisen, who is among the people listed in "Special Thanks" at the end of the film, called The Grand Budapest Hotel a cautionary tale of the consequences of the Holocaust, a story that examines Nazi motivations while traversing postwar European history through comedy.
-He contends that certain main characters symbolize both the oppressed—the openly bisexual Gustave represents the LGBT community, the refugee Zero represents nonwhite immigrants, and Kovacs represents ethnic Jews—and the oppressor in Dmitri, overseer of a fascist, SS-like organization.
+He contends that certain main characters symbolize both the oppressed — the openly bisexual Gustave, the nonwhite refugee Zero, and the Jewish Kovacs — and the oppressor in Dmitri, overseer of a fascist, SS-like organization.
 Film critic Daniel Garrett argues Gustave defies fascist notions of human perfection because he embraces the flaws of his peers, despite his own expertise: "Gustave is not surprised by feelings of anxiety or desire, or contemptuous of a scarred or crippled body; and he shares his values with his staff, with Zero.
 Gustave sees the heart and the effort, the spirit, despite his regard for excellence, ritual, and style."
 According to the academic Donna Kornhaber, The Grand Budapest Hotel reinforces the increasingly scathing critique of collectivism defining late period Anderson films.